 “At a Sikh ceremony, when eating the lungar (communal food), accept the roti (bread) as a blessing by placing your hands together, then opening them palms up,” advised Preeti Vasudeva of Preeti Exclusive Creations in Washington, DC.

-Regardless of the religion, you’ll want to be sure to remove your shoes if the ceremony takes place inside a place of worship.
+Regardless of the religion of the couple, you’ll want to be sure to remove your shoes if the ceremony takes place inside a place of worship.
 Women will also need to bring a scarf to cover your head (guys can use a handkerchief), unless you’re planning to wear a saree, in which case you can drape the dress fabric over your head.
-You may also not be able to take photographs inside the ceremony.